-- a. a unique sample identification number;

 - b. name of the sample collector;

 - c. date and time of collection;

 - d. type of preservatives used, if any; and

 - e. location from which the sample was collected.

 A custody seal will be placed on each sample container to detect unauthorized tampering with the samples.
 These labels must be initialed, dated, and affixed by the sample collector in such a manner that it is necessary to break the seal to open the container.